Psychoanalytic sociology: Freudo-Marxism

+Lacanian

 From a different angle, the early Lacan argued that 'any "concrete psychology" must be augmented by a reference to ethnology, history and law'; and later drew on 'Lévi-Strauss's structural anthropology...[for] what will be termed the Symbolic'.

 Post-Lacanians would continue to explore such sociological areas as 'the superego as the moment of common cultural binding', or the way 'the social bond, the Law binding us, is...a bond of the impossibility of obedience or disobedience'.

 1960s and the Left

 The 1960s saw a radical sociopsychoanalysis exert wide popular influence under the guidance of a number of different thinkers.
 David Cooper attempted to explore 'in terms of Freud's discovery...the social function of the family as an ideological conditioning device'.
 R. D. Laing 'has adapted Sartre's existential psychoanalysis..[as he] analyzes the concept of alienation': looking at the 'analysis of alienation in sociological and clinical senses', Laing concluded grandly that 'Alienation as our present destiny is achieved only by outrageous violence perpetrated by human beings on human beings'.

 Norman O. Brown examined a 'politics made out of delinquency...even as the crime, so also conscience is collective'.
 Herbert Marcuse explored how in late modernity "repressive desublimation is indeed operative in the sexual sphere...as the by-product of the social controls of technological reality, which extend liberty while intensifying domination".